khuatbaonguyen123/Mentorship-Program/[Assignment 10] Coding Exercise/Assigned on 2024-07-23/README.md

         System.out.print("\n");
     }

-    // Return the new array with the element inserted at the given position private static int[] insertElement(int[] arr, int pos, int value) {
+    // Insert the new value at the specified position and return a new array private static int[] insertElement(int[] arr, int pos, int value) {
         int n = arr.length;
         int[] newArr = new int[n + 1];